freyacodes/blog/docs/plans-kaiju.md

 ### The core

 The core is an executable and the only part written in C. It will expose an API via its headers which the bridge will link to.
 The core will also be responsible for loading and reloading the bridge at runtime with `dlfcn.h`.
-This is sort of like a „thick“ but opinionated wrapper.
+This is sort of like a “thick” but opinionated wrapper.

 ### The bridge